In this article

 If you drink alcohol often, your body will build a tolerance for it.
-This means that with time you will have to drink more to reach a specific level of intoxication.
+This means needing to drink progressively higher amounts to reach a specific level of intoxication.

-If you drink alcohol often, once you stop for a couple of days, you will experience alcohol withdrawal symptoms.
-You may feel depressed, anxious, irritable, or nauseous.
-You may also have difficulty sleeping and experience mood swings.
+If you drink alcohol often, once you stop for a couple of days you'll experience alcohol withdrawal.

 In some cases, alcohol withdrawal symptoms can be life-threatening.